Foreign relations of Kuwait

 Since its independence in 1961, Kuwait has maintained strong international relations with most countries, especially nations within the Arab world.
 Its vast oil reserves give it a prominent voice at the global economic forums and organizations like the OPEC.
 Kuwait is also a major ally of ASEAN, a regional ally of China, and a major non-NATO ally of the United States.

 International disputes

 In November 1994, Iraq formally accepted the UN-demarcated border with Kuwait which had been spelled out in Security Council Resolutions 687 (1991), 773 (1992), and 883 (1993); this formally ends earlier claims to Kuwait and to Bubiyan and Warbah Island islands; ownership of Qaruh and Umm al Maradim islands are disputed by Saudi Arabia.
 Kuwait and Saudi Arabia continue to negatotiate a joint maritime boundary with Iran; no maritime boundary exists with Iraq in the Persian Gulf.

+On March 17, Kuwait authorities arrested 16 member, 14 Kuwaiti nationals and two Lebanese nationals, who were linked to the banned terrorist organization Hezbollah.
+According to authorities investigation the members had firearms, ammunition, a weapon described as being used for assassinations, encrypted communication devices, drones, and maps.

 Diplomatic relations

 List of countries which Kuwait maintains diplomatic relations with: